omgnetwork/elixir-omg/README.md

 The Watcher is an observing node that connects to Ethereum and the child chain server's API.
 It ensures that the child chain is valid and notifies otherwise.
-It exposes the information it gathers via a REST interface (Phoenix).
+It exposes the information it gathers via an HTTP-RPC interface (driven by Phoenix).
 It provides a secure proxy to the child chain server's API and to Ethereum, ensuring that sensitive requests are only sent to a valid chain.

 For more on the responsibilities and design of the Watcher see [Tesuji Plasma Blockchain Design document](docs/tesuji_blockchain_design.md).

 ### Using the watcher

+The watcher is listening on port `7434` by default.

 ### Endpoints

-TODO
+For API documentation see: https://omisego.github.io/elixir-omg

 ### Websockets